What are BuyAbility Social Enterprises exactly, how can they help businesses and how can they help people with disability?

 How are employee wages calculated?

 Currently, employees’ wages are calculated through the use of a wage assessment tool.
-These tools are identified in the Supported Employment Service Award.
-The FAir Work Commission has requested that a new wage framework be trialled for use in BuyAbility Social Enterprises.
+These tools are identified in the Supported Employment Services (SES) Award.
+The Fair Work Commission has requested that a new wage framework be trialled for use in BuyAbility Social Enterprises.
 All existing wage assessment tools will be phased out and the new framework will replace them.

 Most supported employees receive a Disability Support Pension (DSP) as well as their wage.
 Some employees may also receive additional benefits, such as subsidised travel and housing.